 Evolvable systems, also known as EHW, are hardware units that use software reconfigurable logic devices like FPGA and PLD.
-These units have the ability to modify their design via genetic learning.
-In order to develop traditional hardware, it is important to predefine all the specifications for the hardware functionalities.
-On the other hand, EHW is capable of reconfiguring itself without explicit instructions in order to enhance its performance.
-The fundamental concept of EHW is using the architectural bits of a reconfigurable device as a chromosome for a Genetic Algorithm (GA) that aims to find an ideal hardware structure.
-In the field of digital image processing, there is a wide variety of applications that utilise evolutionary computation.
-These applications include the use of genetic algorithms to segment medical resonance imaging scans, a genetic programme that detects edges in one-dimensional signals, the evolution of genetic programmes to detect edges in petrographic images, and the evolution of spatial masks to detect edges in grey scale images.
-This work introduces an evolvable hardware architecture designed specifically for achieving high-performance picture noise filtering on a bespoke Xilinx Virtex FPGA xcv1000.
+These units have the ability to alter their design via genetic learning.
+In order to create traditional hardware, it is essential to prearrange all the specifications for the hardware functions beforehand.
+On the other hand, EHW has the ability to adapt and improve its performance without the need for precise instructions.
+The fundamental concept of EHW is using the architectural bits of a reconfigurable device as a chromosome for a genetic algorithm (GA), which aims to discover an ideal hardware structure.
+In the field of digital image processing, there are various applications that utilise evolutionary computation.
+These applications include the use of genetic algorithms to segment medical resonance imaging scans, a genetic programme that detects edges in one-dimensional signals, the evolution of genetic programmes to detect edges in petrographic images, and the evolution of spatial masks to detect edges in gravscale images.
+This work introduces an evolvable hardware architecture designed specifically for achieving highperformance picture noise filtering on a bespoke Xilinx Virtex FPGA xcv1000.
 The system also includes a configurable local interconnect hierarchy.
-Upon applying the EHW system to the originally captured photos, the resulting photographs of surfaces with enhanced quality are used for the assessment of surface finish.
+Once the photos are processed utilising the EHW system, the resulting high-quality photographs of surfaces are used to assess the surface finish.